s8sg/faas-flow/doc/README.md

 **[Using failure handler with Finally](./guide-failurehandling)**
-* How to handle failure with failure handler
+* How to handle pipeline failure with failure handler
 * How to use finally to perform on completion job